open-rmf/rmf_deployment_template/README.md

 </details>

 <details>
-<summary>Services list</summary>
-List of ports and URIs used by the different services:
+<summary>List of ports and URIs used by the different services</summary>

 | Service         | Port     | Port handled by     | Test Env IP | Production access      |
 |-----------------|----------|---------------------|-------------|------------------------|